CELR Faculty Fellowship

 Supporting faculty in developing community-engaged learning and research courses

 Fellows by Year

 Drawing from the well-established curriculum of the CBLR Fellowship and Diversity, Equity, Community Engagement (DECE) Fellowships, the CELR Fellows will support degree/course clusters of faculty in developing and implementing community engagement into courses.
 Fellows complete training and engage in a community of practice.

-The program spans two years.
+The program spans two years from Winter 2023 to Summer 2024.
 The first portion (Winter-Spring 2023) focuses on course development and the second (Summer 2023-Summer 2024 and beyond) focuses on implementation.